Mastering the Art of | Bathroom Remodeling

 Looking back, she reflects on the project, “It’s a large investment, but we’re where we wanted to be.”

 Form follows function

 Bryan Relyea specializes in bathroom remodels for Blue Glass.
 He says there are two critical elements of any bathroom remodel: giving clients what they want and ensuring that it will be structurally sound.
 His company typically works on older homes, which present their own sets of challenges.
-Remodeling older bathrooms often means installing new wiring and plumbing, all without disturbing other areas of the house.
+Remodeling older bathrooms often means installing new wiring and plumbing with the professional assistance of a commercial plumber to ensure great results.
+Naturally, ideally this is all performed without disturbing other areas of the house.

 “A recent bathroom we remodeled off Rivermont had 12- by 12-inch marble tiles that had fractured from one side of the room to the other.
 The shower floor had several spots with a lot of caulk to manage cracks.
 When we removed the floor and subflooring, we found that it was not properly framed and prepped for a tile floor… The bathroom looked nice,” added Relyea, “but failed.”
 Most of the problems he encounters are due to shortcuts in preparation.
 “If the floor isn’t able to support the tile you want, the tile will break.”

 At that same job, the homeowners found a Turkish marble they loved.
 Relyea’s crew took the time to understand the tile; they laid it intentionally with regard to both color and grain so that the finished look was cohesive, both horizontally and vertically.

 “We can’t do a bathroom in less than six weeks; most go out to 12,” he says.
 “We always pull a permit for the renovation.
 We quarantine the area with plastic, take everything down to the studs and change the layout or correct any structural issues.”